Anantiz/.github/profile/README.md

 - **Inception** - Complex DevOps infrastructure project deploying a multi-container WordPress site with custom configurations, networks, and volumes, all within a VM.
   *Tech: Docker, Docker Compose, Nginx, MariaDB, Virtual Machines*

----

-*💼 Open to relocation and full-time opportunities*